JPBrickhouse/3-JavaScript-Password-Generator/README.md

 - The textarea has an id of "password"
 - The button has an id of "generate"
 - These ids were both used in the javascript to allow the user to click the button and to generate the password, based on the user's input criteria
+- I originally called the script.js file, but have since opted to utilize my refined script2.js file
+- Both still work and meet the assignment requirements, but in very different ways!

 ### CSS
 The CSS file for this website was provided by the class, and remains untouched.
 Some observations are as follows: